sonata-project/dev-kit/project/CONTRIBUTING.md

 forced to do it on the same PR.
 In this kind of situation, please add a comment on your PR explaining why you feel it is the case.

+#### The Change log

+On each PR, the `CHANGELOG.md` file **have to be updated**.
+The only case that it should not be updated is when you fix a bug on a unreleased feature.

+The change log note have to be put below the `## [Unreleased]` section.

+Your note can be put on one of these several sections:

+* `Added` for new features.
+* `Changed` for changes in existing functionality.
+* `Deprecated` for deprecation of features that will be removed on next major release.
+* `Removed` for deprecated features removed in this release.
+* `Fixed` for any bug fixes.
+* `Security` to invite users to upgrade in case of vulnerabilities.

+More information about the followed changelog format: [keepachangelog.com](http://keepachangelog.com/)

 #### The base branch